ckormanyos/real-time-cpp/readme.md

 For more information, see the detailed information on the [benchmarks](./ref_app/src/app/benchmark) pages.

-## All Bare-Metal
+## All-Bare-Metal

-Projects in this repo are programmed _OS-less_ in naked, bare-metal mode making use of self-written startup code.
+Projects in this repo are programmed _OS-less_ in pure all-bare-metal mode making use of self-written startup code.
 No external libraries other than native C++ and its own standard libraries are used.